Liability for a Multiple Vehicle Car Accident

 Determining Which Party is At Fault

-It can be difficult to proving fault in a multi-vehicle accident.
+It can be difficult to prove fault in a multi-vehicle accident.
 Each driver may have played a role in causing the accident and determining their degree of fault can become complicated.

 New Jersey’s Comparative Negligence Law

 The percentage each party is assigned will determine the amount of compensation they are obligated to pay you after the accident.
-For example, you may be injured in an accident involving two other drivers and have filed a $10,000 personal injury claim.
+For example, you may be injured in an accident involving two other drivers and file a $10,000 personal injury claim.
 One party may be found 60 percent at fault and the other is found to be 40 percent at fault.
-This means you will be owned $6,000 from one party, and $4,000 from the other driver.
+This means you will be owed $6,000 from one party, and $4,000 from the other driver.

 Time Limit for Filing Your Claim

-Each state imposes its own statute of limitations for personal injury.
+Each state imposes its own statute of limitations for personal injury claims.
 This acts as a time limit for you to follow for filing a lawsuit against the at-fault party.

 In New Jersey, the statute of limitations for a personal injury lawsuit is two years from the date on which your accident occurred.
 This means you have two years from the date of your car accident to bring a lawsuit against the at-fault party.
 If you fail to bring your case within this timeframe, you will likely not be able to recover compensation.